-- 1. No anomalies indicative of a suspect UST were identified during the geophysical survey. - 2.
-The depth to water beneath the Site was reported between 16.42 feet bgs and 25.57 feet bgs and the Site groundwater flow direction was documented to be toward the south. - 3.
+1. No anomalies indicative of a suspect UST were identified during the geophysical survey.

+- The depth to water beneath the Site was reported between 16.42 feet bgs and 25.57 feet bgs and the Site groundwater flow direction was documented to be toward the south. - 3.
 Geoprobe refusal was encountered between 5 feet and 27 feet bgs - 4.
-Fill was encountered to the depth of 2 feet bgs in the northern portion of the Site and to depth of 12 feet bgs in the area of former USTs excavation and contaminated soil removal and in the southeastern portion.

-- 5. Gasoline VOCs associated with closed NYSDEC spill number 9711128 were detected in deep soil at 18 feet bgs including trimethylbenzene and total xylenes at concentrations exceeding UUSCOS and PGWSOCs.
-Gasoline VOCs mainly 1,2,4-trimethylbenzene, total xylenes and 1,3,5-trimethylbenzene were also detected in the underlying groundwater at 20 feet bgs at concentrations exceeding their GQS. - 6.
-Petroleum-related impacts also included PAHs detected in one shallow soil sample (0-2 feet bgs) at concentrations exceeding UUSCOs, RRSCOs and PGWSCOs. - 7.
-Metals including barium, chromium trivalent, copper, lead, zinc were detected in several shallow and deep soil samples across the Site (0-18 feet bgs) at concentrations exceeding UUSCOS with one detection of chromium trivalent in shallow soil (2-4 feet bgs) also exceeded RRSCO. - 8.
-VOCs are present in soil vapor samples such as BTEX detected at low to moderate concentrations and chlorinated VOCs mainly tetrachloroethylene, detected at low to high concentrations.
+Fill was encountered to the depth of 2 feet bgs in the northern portion of the Site and to depth of 12 feet bgs in the former area of USTs and contaminated soil removal in the southeastern portion. - 5.
+Gasoline VOCs associated with closed NYSDEC spill number 9711128 area were detected in deep soil at 18 feet bgs including trimethylbenzene and total xylenes at concentrations exceeding UUSCOS and PGWSOCs.
+Gasoline VOCs mainly 1,2,4-trimethylbenzene, total xylenes and 1,3,5-trimethylbenzene were also detected in the underlying groundwater at 20 feet bgs at concentrations exceeding their AWQS TOGS 1.1.1. - Petroleum-related impacts also included PAHs detected in one shallow soil sample (0-2 feet bgs) at concentrations exceeding UUSCOs, RRSCOs and PGWSCOs. - 7.
+Metals including barium, chromium trivalent, copper, lead, zinc were detected in several shallow and deep soil samples across the Site (0-18 feet bgs) at concentrations exceeding UUSCOS with one detection of chromium trivalent in shallow soil (2-4 feet bgs) also exceeded RRSCO. - VOCs are present in soil vapor samples such as BTEX compounds, which were detected at low to moderate concentrations and chlorinated VOCs, mainly tetrachloroethylene, which was detected at low to high concentrations.